MoH-Malaysia/covid19-public/CONTRIB.md

 1) Data on those positive/hospitalised/dead but vaccinated
 2) Vaccinations (partial and full) by age, sex, and date.
+3) Vaccinations categorized by number of jabs needed to complete vaccination (e.g. One dose vaccination / two doses vaccination)

 ### Mobility and Contact Tracing